54skyxenon/AOC-2024/README.md

 Went well generally speaking!
 I can see why people think PHP is a meme language, though there were some very useful functions I liked such as `var_dump` and `str_replace`.

-I personally struggled with and needed hints for:
+I personally struggled with the Part 2 of the following days:
-- Day 14 (Part 2)
+- Day 14
-- Day 17 (Part 2)
+- Day 17
-- Day 21 (Part 2)
+- Day 21
+- Day 24

 ## Input
 All input is read from TXT files under the `inputs/` folder that you need to make prior to executing any code.